MochiMochinoMi/3ASCRAPER/README.md

 #manga.scraper
 #### Video Demo:  <URL HERE>
 ## Description:
+### Technologies
+Flask
+Python
+SQLite
+Javascript
+jQuery
+HTML
+CSS
+Bootstrap 5

+### Installation
+1. Clone / fork this repository.
+2. Create a virtual environment in your local directory.
+3. Install the required libraries that are listed in requirements.txt.
+4. Run the application:$ python3 app.py

 ### The idea?
 Honestly i got the idea because i needed to solve a problem that i had, in my dorm room i barley have wifi signal or mobile network and i couldnt read my favorite mangas due to this problem ,also even if i do have internet the sites that offer these scans are laggy and filled with ads so i created this manga scraping webapp to fix this problem.